babarrett/g80-9009/method-2-direct.md

     * 8-> 1     +Keyboard Data
     * 9-> 5     Clock

     I can't locate any of these that are commercially made.
-Likely you'll have t wire it yourself.
+Likely you'll have to wire it yourself.

 Even though this seems to be a video of a kmd3 connection it looks like there is useful information for "direct connection:"